ScriptRaccoon/portfolio-website/src/data/posts/darkmode-toggle-sveltekit.md

 SvelteKit offers us to intercept server requests with the server-side handle hook.
 This is a function that is exported from the `src/hooks.server.ts` file.
 This is somewhat similar to **middleware** which you might know from the Express framework.

 We will use this hook to change the `data-theme` attribute above.
 This happens on the server so that the user will not see any flashing anymore.
+For this to work, you cannot use a [prerendered website](https://kit.svelte.dev/docs/page-options).

 The default handle hook looks like this.